 - Toileting Aids – in order to help your patients have a better ability to retain their independence aids such as brightly coloured toilets seats can help your patients remember what needs to take place.
 Similarly other aids in the bathroom such as grab rails and other support devices can help those who struggle with manoeuvrability.

 - Incontinence Products – although the two aren’t always related, one side effect of dementia can be incontinence – in order to ease the embarrassment of this as a condition, incontinence products are available which allow the patient to carry on with life as normal as possible, in a dignified manner.

 What Are The Most Appropriate Dementia Aids?

 There are no right or wrong options in terms of selecting dementia aids, different patients will have different needs!
-The most important thing to consider when caring for someone with dementia is to try as much as possible to interact with them as normal, and try and instill a feeling of independence.
+The most important thing to consider when caring for someone with dementia is to try as much as possible to interact with them as normal, and try and instil a feeling of independence.
 By using various dementia aids, then the patient can have a sense of still having their personal freedom and this can help reduce the strain on their carers.